Winemaking

-Winemaking (also wine making) or vinification is the production of wine, starting with the selection of the fruit, its fermentation into alcohol, and the bottling of the finished liquid.
+Winemaking, wine-making, or vinification is the production of wine, starting with the selection of the fruit, its fermentation into alcohol, and the bottling of the finished liquid.
 The history of wine-making stretches over millennia.
+There is evidence that suggests that the earliest wine production took place in Georgia and Iran around 6000 to 5000 B.C.
 The science of wine and winemaking is known as oenology.
 A winemaker may also be called a vintner.
 The growing of grapes is viticulture and there are many varieties of grapes.

 Winemaking can be divided into two general categories: still wine production (without carbonation) and sparkling wine production (with carbonation – natural or injected).
 Red wine, white wine, and rosé are the other main categories.
 Although most wine is made from grapes, it may also be made from other plants.
 (See fruit wine.)
 Other similar light alcoholic drinks (as opposed to beer or spirits) include mead, made by fermenting honey and water, cider ("apple cider"), made by fermenting the juice of apples, and perry ("pear cider"), made by fermenting the juice of pears, and kumis, made of fermented mare's milk.